Delia Opekokew: Legal career

-Activism and Indigenous Community Involvement
+Activism and Indigenous community involvement

 In 1994 Opekokew became the first woman to run for Grand Chief of the Assembly of First Nations' 1994 leadership convention.
 She lost to Ovide Mercredi.
 In July 1998 she returned to the Federation of Saskatchewan Indians as their general council.
 She then proceeded to act as an adjudicator with the Indian Residential Schools Adjudication Process (IRSAP), from 2004 to 2009.
 This was part of the larger Independent Assessment Process (IAP) under the Indian Residential Schools Settlement Agreement (IRSSA).
-Ms. Opekokew was promoted to Deputy Chief Adjudicator under IRSAP in 2009 and remained in this role until December 2017.
-During her time as Deputy Chief Adjudicator Ms. Opekokew maintained her private practice in Saskatchewan.
+Opekokew was promoted to Deputy Chief Adjudicator under IRSAP in 2009 and remained in this role until December 2017.
+During her time as Deputy Chief Adjudicator Opekokew maintained her private practice in Saskatchewan.
 She was also one of the vice-presidents of the Canadian Civil Liberties Association for several years.